 While it is the landlord’s duty to maintain his rental property safe and livable, it becomes the tenant’s responsibility to keep up the condition of the unit with good housekeeping.

-If a pest infestation was reported, the landlord has the right to know the cause of the infestation.
+If a pest infestation is reported, the landlord has the right to know the cause of the infestation.
 Should it be discovered that the tenant indeed caused the infestation, then the landlord will be relieved from the costs.

 However, even if this was the case, the landlord should be able to provide proof that at the beginning of the tenancy, there were no problems with pest infestations.